Pro Metabolic Muffins (30g Protein, Gluten Free)

 Two: Fill

 Grease a standard muffin tin with coconut oil or refined coconut oil cooking spray.
+Or, use muffin cup liners.

 Pro Tip: For best results, don’t over-bake!
 You know they’re done when a toothpick or knife comes out mostly clean.
 If it comes out totally clean, the muffin will probably be too dry.